-Recipients of awards below are recommended by the Academy’s SO and YO Committees and approved by the Board of Trustees.
+Recipients of the following awards are recommended by the Academy’s Senior Ophthalmologists and Young Ophthalmologists Committees and approved by the Board of Trustees.
 Awardees are recognized before their peers during annual meeting sessions developed by the respective committees.

 - Artemis Award - Recognizes a young ophthalmologist for exemplary care and service to his/her patients